Claire McLean: Career

 McLean was born in Cottesloe, Western Australia in 1973.
 She damaged her arm in a motor cycle accident when she was nineteen.

 She won a silver medal at the 2004 Athens Games in the Women's Bicycle Time Trial LC1-4/CP 3/4 event.
 She has since won several Paracycling World Championship and World Cup medals in the C5 classification.

 As a TRI-4 (arm impaired) paratriathlete, she placed 3rd in her first International paratriathlon race, the 2012 ITU Paratriathlon World Championships.
 At the 2014 ITU World Triathlon Series Final in Edmonton, Canada, she finished seventh in the Women's PT4.
-In January 2015, McLean won the Oceania Paratriathlon Championships PT4 event at th Penrith, New South Wales.
+In January 2015, McLean won the Oceania Paratriathlon Championships PT4 event at Penrith, New South Wales.
 McLean finished eighth at the 2015 World Triathlon Series Women's P4 Final in Chicago.

 McLean failed to be selected for the 2012 Summer Paralympics in London and decided to switch to the new triathlete sport.
 She did represent Australia at the 2016 Rio Paralympics when paratriathlon made its debut at the Paralympics.

 McLean finished ninth in PT4 at the 2016 Rio Paralympics Games.
 In reflection on her performance throughout the Paralympics McLean says "Without that big goal I feel a little bit lost.
 I think everyone needs to have something to aim towards, to seek some sort of personal improvement, whether it’s physically, spiritually, psychologically or just being a good person on a day to day basis.
 It’s what keeps me going."